code4it-dev/c4it-hugo/content/csharp-tip/036-create-custom-csharp-attributes/index.md

 ---
-title: "C# Tip: Custom Attributes"
+title: "C# Tip: How to create Custom Attributes, and why they are useful"
-date: 2025-01-14T14:36:50+01:00
+date: 2025-01-21
 url: /csharptips/create-custom-csharp-attributes
 draft: false
 categories:
  - CSharp Tips
 tags:
  - CSharp
 toc: false
 summary: "Applying custom attributes to C# classes and interfaces can be useful for several reasons.
 Let's learn how to create Custom Attributes in C#, and let's explore some practical usage!"
 images:
  - /csharptips/create-custom-csharp-attributes/featuredImage.png
 keywords:
     - csharp
     - attributes
     - modularity
+    - utilities
 ---

-In C#, attributes are used to describe the meaning of some elements such as classes, methods, and interfaces.
+In C#, attributes are used to describe the meaning of some elements, such as classes, methods, and interfaces.

 I'm sure you've already used them before.
 Examples are: